RMedina91/RMedina91.github.io/README.md

 <h1><b><u>
 Roof Drafting, LLC
+</u></b></h1>

-</u></b></h1><h2><br>Guaranteed 24 hour turnaround time!
+<h2>Guaranteed 24 hour turnaround time!
 <br> * No ladders
 <br> * No cars
 <br> * No risks
-<br></br> The service provided by Roof Drafting, LLC is an alternative to the conventional way of measuring a roof.
+<br>The service provided by Roof Drafting, LLC is an alternative to the conventional way of measuring a roof.
 We can generate a roof report consisting of roof diagram, total number of squares, and other necessary dimenisons!</h2>

 <p><h2><u>
 Request a Roof Report